 It’s hilarious because I never really go to the gym when we’re at home, but we went a bunch while on vacay.
 I’m sure part of it was because the in-laws are gym rats and I got the guilts knowing they were running at 5am!

 We also checked out one of the “line dancing” classes – which turned out to really just be a zumba class.
 Not my favorite of classes, but we still had fun.
 Pretty sure we’re on that cruise DVD they hand out at the end since the guy was filming us for so long.
 Haha.

 To Ryan’s delight, there was a ping-pong tournament.
 There were some REAL competitive folks on this ship – talking about how they won previous ship tournaments and getting pretty aggressive.
 I held my own for …exactly half a round before being totally crushed.
 I swear if they had bowling alleys, though!

 All the Games

 What cruise experience is complete without BINGO?
 Hahaha.
-What can I say – we never stayed up long enough to check out those “young people next gen parties” and we instead got excited for trivia, bingo and playing volleyball on the xbox.
+What can I say – we never stayed up long enough to check out those “young people next gen parties” and we instead got excited about trivia, bingo and playing volleyball on the Xbox.

 There was also a pretty lonely basketball court up on the top deck.
 The winds were pretty chilly most of the time, but Ryan went up and played.